Minepool9/UltraSandbox/README.md

 Welcome to my repo!
 This is a pretty basic mod but the premise is for players to be able to make "model packs" that can be loaded within the game to make a sort of "garrys mod addon" feel

+# **CONTROLS**

+All controls can be changed via configgy however the default are

+* x to place

+* c to change the current selected object

+* n changing the currently loaded bundle

 # Putting your assetbundle and creating a model pack for thunderstore